-- 1. Start your Web browser (for example, Netscape) from a computer or workstation on your LAN. - You can run the Web browser from any computer or workstation that is on the same LAN as the Challenge S server. - For best results, use Netscape Navigator 2.0 or later.
-You can use other browsers, but with Netscape Navigator 2.0 or later you can take advantage or advanced features, such as HTML frames. - Your browser must be able to support HTML fill-out forms. - 2.
+- 2. Start your Web browser (for example, Netscape) from a computer or workstation on your LAN. - You can run the Web browser from any computer or workstation that is on the same LAN as the Internet Gateway server. - For best results, use Netscape Navigator 2.0 or later.
+You can use other browsers, but they must support HTML frames and fill-out forms. - 3.
 Open the following uniform resource locator (URL):